 - Firmness: Firm

-Memory foam isn’t as breathable as other materials for mattresses, which is why this is a good mattress choice for a platform bed with slats.
-The slats underneath your bed help as a foundation, but also with the airflow that you mattress requires.
-There’s little to no edge support, so it may not seem as stable as other beds.
+Memory foam isn’t as breathable as other materials for mattresses, which is why this is a great mattress choice for a platform bed with slats.
+The slats underneath your bed act as a foundation, but also help with the airflow that your mattress requires.

 - Most affordable option